thetkpark/csc371-assignment/dline/go/README.md

 }
 ```

-The **BroadcastMessage** struct defined the data structure of the data that the sequencer sent to each user/process.
+The **MulticastMessage** struct defined the data structure of the data that the sequencer sent to each user/process.
 It contains message, message type, and sequence number assigned by the sequencer.

 ```go
 type IncomingMessage struct {